Turksat46/Musiccast-Controller/README.md

 - Change the volume in Steps or with a value or mute

 # NOTES
-I, Turksat46, Kerem Okumus, am not responsible, if you brake your MusicCast.
-Do it at your own risk.
+I, Turksat46, Kerem Okumus, am not responsible, if you break your MusicCast.
+Do, use, manipulate it at your own risk.
 Please do not use this tool to manipulate devices, that you do not own!

 # TO-DO